-- amended by CFPA2023-0001 as the SCR land use designation maintains the maximum density of 40.5 du/ac allowed by SCR land use designation of the South Corona CFP. - c.
-The amendment is consistent with the intent of the Mountain Gate Specific Plan because it specifically provides a residential land use for senior housing which complements the other residential land uses allowed by the specific plan and the nonresidential land uses, such as parks and commercial services that are normally in residential communities. - d.
-The amendment is consistent with the village concept because the architectural design guidelines for residential development are being carried forward to ensure the diversity and quality of architecture in the residential neighborhoods, and the development standards for the SCR designation provide for adequate building setbacks and on-site landscaping to enhance the onsite design of future development. - e.
-Adequate circulation to and from and within the area is maintained because access to the project site will continue to come from West Foothill Parkway, a four-lane secondary arterial street. - f.
-The amendment does not change the public services and infrastructure already provided to the area because urban land uses already exist adjacent to and around the project site and the specific plan's land use plan shows that the development of the project site is imminent. - g.
-The public and private open space system is neither disrupted nor depleted because the project site is not designated for open space and will not remove parkland already developed within the specific plan.
+- b.
+CFPA2023-0001 is consistent with the intent of the Community Facilities Plan in that the SCR designation is already listed as one of the land use concepts within the SCCFP Villages 1, 2 and 3.
+The SCR land use designation maintains the maximum density of 40.5 du/ac allowed by the South Corona CFP. - c.
+CFPA2023-0001 is consistent with the village concept because the project site is located in the Mountain Gate Specific Plan and the architectural design guidelines for residential development are being carried forward to ensure the diversity and quality of architecture in the residential neighborhoods, and the development standards for the SCR designation provide for adequate building setbacks and on-site landscaping to enhance the onsite design of future development. - d.
+Adequate circulation to and from and within the area is maintained because access to the project site will continue to come from West Foothill Parkway, a four-lane secondary arterial street. - e.
+CFPA2023-0001 does not change the public services and infrastructure already provided to the area because urban land uses already exist adjacent to and around the project site and the CFP land use plan shows that the development of the project site is imminent. - f.
+The public and private open space system is neither disrupted nor depleted because the project site is not designated for open space and will not remove parkland already developed within the CFP. - g.
+CFPA2023-0001 preserves the financial feasibility of the SCCFP since any future development facilitated by the proposed amendment is subject to development impact fees which provide for the cost of public services and infrastructure. - 3.
+The criteria necessary in recommending approval of a specific plan amendment as set forth in Section 17.53.090 of the Corona Municipal Code do exist in reference to CFPA2023-0001 for the following reasons: - a.
+The plan systematically implements and is consistent with the General Plan because the amendment implements Land Use Policy LU-7.1 as it accommodates the development of a diversity of residential housing types that meet the needs of Corona's population in accordance with the Land Use Plan's designations, applicable density standards and design and development policies. - b.
+The Plan provides for the development of a comprehensively planned project because residential land uses of various densities are allowed by the CFP and the amendment is consistent with the SCR land use that already exists in the Plan.